 Linked here is a detailed quantitative analysis of Lockheed Martin Corp.
 (LMT).
 Below are some highlights from the above linked analysis:

-Company Description: Lockheed Martin Corp., the world's largest military weapons manufacturer, is also a significant supplier to NASA and other non-defense government agencies.
+Company Description: Lockheed Martin Corp. is the world's largest military weapons manufacturer, and is also a significant supplier to NASA and other non-defense government agencies.
 LMT receives about 93% of its revenues from global defense sales.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 3. Avg.
 P/E Price

 LMT is trading at a discount to 1.) and 3.) above.
 Since LMT's tangible book value is not meaningful, a Graham number can not be calculated.
 The stock is trading at a 22.9% discount to its calculated fair value of $109.33.
 LMT earned a Star in this section since it is trading at a fair value.